R e s i l i e n c e S t u d y : What helps students to adapt to exam stress

 What is the purpose of the study?

-Who is organising and sponsoring this research?
+Who organised and sponsored this research?

 Has the study been approved?

 This study has been reviewed and approved by an independent group of people, the Cambridge Psychology Research Ethics Committee, who have a duty to protect research volunteers’ safety, rights, wellbeing and dignity.
 The study has also been reviewed by a peer research review panel of medical students.